Tip No 1 – Get the best looking business card you can afford!

 Tip No 2 – Ignore the rubbish people say about being able to write on it

 So many so-called experts talk about this.
 But far more important is the quality of the card and the design (see tip 1).
 Most people that talk about this say you should be able to write on the card so they can make notes to remember you by.
 Well if they can’t remember you to start with, you’re obviously not that memorable.
-That’t not a good sign!
+That’s not a good sign!

-If someone represents a genuine opportunity to you, it’s YOUR responsibility to follow up with those people – so keep those cards seperate from the others and get them in your CRM system or diary – fast – if they represent genuine opportunities to you.
+If someone represents a genuine opportunity to you, it’s YOUR responsibility to follow up with those people – so keep those cards separate from the others and get them in your CRM system or diary – fast – if they represent genuine opportunities to you.

 Tip No 3 – Only pass cards to people you want to keep in contact with

 From a sales point of view, there’s pretty much zero point in just handing out your cards to everyone and collecting theirs – unless you’re just keeping the printers in business!

 Let’s face it – you’re not going to follow up with everyone anyway (unless you think that a ‘standard email’ is following up?
 I hope not!), so why bother?
 Ask for and keep the cards of the people you want to stay in touch with….